denglert/manuals/vim/vim.md

 CTRL-D
 ~~~~

-Move till you find space:
+Move forward till you find space in a line:
 ~~~~
 f <space>
 ~~~~